adjust/ios_sdk/README.md

 ### <a id="deeplinking"></a>Deep linking

 If you are using the adjust tracker URL with an option to deep link into your app from the URL, there is the possibility to get info about the deep link URL and its content.
 Hitting the URL can happen when the user has your app already installed (standard deep linking scenario) or if they don't have the app on their device (deferred deep linking scenario).
-Both of these scenarios are supported by the adjust SDK and in both cases the deep link URL will be provided to you after you app has been started after hitting the tracker URL.
+Both of these scenarios are supported by the Adjust SDK and in both cases the deep link URL will be provided to you after you app has been started after hitting the tracker URL.
 In order to use this feature in your app, you need to set it up properly.

 ### <a id="deeplinking-standard"></a>Standard deep linking scenario